goldendict/goldendict/docs/index.md

 22 means 2022 year.

-2 means 2 month of the year.
+2 means 2th month of the year.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/xiaoyifang/goldendict/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact